 Capture One Pro Navigation

 With any software review, usability is key.
-Which is why in our Capture One Pro review we are testing out the navigation.
+This is why in our Capture One Pro review we are testing out the navigation.

 First things first, Capture One allows you to customize your toolbar.
 You can add and remove icons or change their location just by clicking and dragging the icons on the dashboard.